juvpengele/juvpengele/README.md

 ---

-A Fullstack Software Developer working with PHP, Python, Javascript technologies and AWS.
+A Fullstack Software Developer working with PHP, Python, Javascript technologies (NodeJS, VueJS, React.JS), C# and Microsoft Azure.
 I have a strong professional experience with the technologies listed in the **toolbox** below.

 I also lead a dev community and create content, mostly about Mobile and Web Development in [Ivoire Dev Academy](https://ivoiredevacademy.com).
 I am looking forward to reaching and helping more people by sharing my knowledge.